Microsoft Azure

 • Login URL

-• Security Certificate (download the certificate)
+• Security Certificate (Download the base64 certificate)

-SAML signing certificate in Azure
+SAML Signing Certificate in Azure

-2. Navigate to the Single Sign-On screen in Crowdcontrol and scroll to the SAML Settings section.
+3. Navigate to the Single Sign-On screen in Crowdcontrol and scroll to the SAML Settings section.

-3. Specify the following information from Azure:
+4. Copy the following information from Azure:

 • IdP SSO Target URL: Paste the Login URL from Azure.